 For many artists, there is no “Re-spawn.”

-We simply retreat to the inner safety of our creative caves… sometimes the retreat is permanent.
+We retreat to the inner safety of our creative caves… sometimes, the retreat is permanent.

 Learning how to deal with criticism is an art form on its own.
-Building the courage and stamina to absorb blunt and at times misguided critical review of our work can zap our creative energy and push that critical window of time between attempts further down the road.
+Building the courage and stamina to absorb blunt and, at times, misguided critical review of our work can zap our creative energy and push that crucial window of time between attempts further down the road.
 Making it that much harder to succeed.

 Avoid these critics like the… you get what I mean.

 I’ll save the “Techniques to deal with the destructive critic” or listing the “Top 5 tips to build a safe creative space” for another post.